-Thursday, June 6 (3 pm).
+Thursday, March 6 (3 pm).
 Eastsound Planning Review Committee

 (Eastsound Fire Station).
 Meets first Thursday of the month.

-Tuesday, June 11 (9 am - 11 am).
+Tuesday, March 11 (8:30 am).
 Orcas Island Public Library Board

 (Public Library).
 Call 376-4985 for more information.
 Meets the second Tuesday of the month.

-Tuesday, June 11 (5:30 pm).
+Tuesday, March 11 (5:30 pm).
 Orcas Fire District Commissioners meeting (Eastsound Fire Hall).
 Call 376-2331 for more information.
 Regularly meets on the second Tuesday of the month.

 Wednesday, March 12 (1:30 - 3:30 pm).
 Deer Harbor Plan Review Committee (Deer Harbor Community Center).
 Call 376-3199 for more information.
 Public is welcome.
 Regularly scheduled on the second Wednesday of the month.

-Thursday, June 13 (4 pm - 6 pm).
+Thursday, March 13 (4 pm - 6 pm).
 Orcas Island Park & Recreation District (Eastsound Fire Station).
 Meets second Thursday of the month.

-Thursday, June 13 (6 pm).
+Thursday, March 13 (6 pm).
 Port of Orcas Commissioners (Airport conference room).
 Meets second Thursday of the month.
 Call 376-5285 for more information.